CausalityViolation/Pong2021/README.md

 # PONG 2021
-Trying to create a simple 2D-Game in Java.
+First attempt at creating a simple 2D-Game in Java.